How to: Create Project Templates

-To create a user project template by using the Export Template Wizard
+To create a custom project template with the standard Export Template wizard

 Create a project.

 Use only valid identifier characters when naming a project that will be the source for a template.
-Otherwise, compilation errors can occur in projects that are created from the template.
-For more information about valid identifier characters, see Declared element names (Visual Basic) or Identifiers (C++).
-Alternatively, you can use template parameters to use "safe" names for classes and namespaces.
+A template exported from a project named with invalid characters can cause compilation errors in future projects based on the template.
+For more information on valid identifier characters, see Declared Element Names.

-On the Select Template Options page, enter a name, and optional description, icon, and preview image for your template.
-These items will appear in the New Project dialog box.
-Choose Finish.
+Select an icon and a preview image for your template.
+These will appear in the New Project dialog box.